matrixplastic/Laser-Hypot-Continuity/readme.md

 ## Configuration

-- config.yaml to modify settings of hypot, continuity, and laser
+- settings.ini to modify settings of hypot, continuity, and laser
+- settings.ini also for modifying hardware IDs before program launch

 ## Contributions